MaxLeap/Docs/en/iOS/Guide/CloudData.md

 Notices:

-* **When was "Comment" Class created:** For data security, creating sheet by client is prohibited in MaxLeap.
+* **When Was "Comment" Class Created:** For data security, creating sheet by client is prohibited in MaxLeap.
 You need to create a Comment sheet in Dev Center before saving the data.
-* **Property Value Type in the Table is consistent:** The data type of relative property value should be consistent with the one you create the property, otherwise you will fail to save data.
+* **Property Value Type in the Table is Consistent:** The data type of relative property value should be consistent with the one you create the property, otherwise you will fail to save data.
-* **客户端无法修改后端数据结构：** 例如，如果 Comment 表中没有 `isRead` 这个字段，那么保存将会失败
+* **Can't Edit Backend Data Struture by Client:** For instance, you may fail to save if there is no `isRead` field in Comment table.
 * **Property Created Automatically:** Every MLObeject has following properties for saving metadata that don't need specifying.
 Their creation and update are accomplished by MaxLeap backend system automatically, please don't save data with those properties in the code.

 Property Name|Value|